raneem-yad/CO-nsious/.github/ISSUE_TEMPLATE/custom-issue.md

 ---
-name: issue name
+name: Custom issue
-about: Describe this issue template's purpose here.
+about: use it to add your custom user-story
 title: ''
 labels: ''
 assignees: ''